 Upcoming engagements include returning to the ROH to join the esteemed chorus in their production of Lucia Di Lammermoor directed by Katie Mitchell and to take a leading role in Cumbria Opera Groups newly commissioned Folktale Opera.

-Recent roles include Cover: Anne Trulove in The Rake’s Progress with Opera Glass works at Wilton’s Music Hall, Ännchen in Blackheath Opera’s Der Freischütz directed by Olly Platt, Alyson in Mahogany Opera Group’s tour of The Rattler- a modern day telling of the story Rumplestiltskin which opened at The Royal Festival Hall directed by Frederic Wake-Walker and Cover: Melanto/Amore in Ulysses’ Homecoming with English Touring Opera.
-Last summer she rejoined Opera Holland Park for her third summer performing in Iolanta and L'Arlesiana, and making an appearance as the maid in Il Segreto di Susanna.
+Recent roles include Jano Cover for ROH, Gretel in Hansel und Gretel for OperaEd, Swing: Beowulf in the award winning Charles Court Opera Cover: Anne Trulove in The Rake’s Progress with Opera Glass works at Wilton’s Music Hall, Ännchen in Blackheath Opera’s Der Freischütz directed by Olly Platt, Alyson in Mahogany Opera Group’s tour of The Rattler- a modern day telling of the story Rumplestiltskin which opened at The Royal Festival Hall directed by Frederic Wake-Walker and Cover: Melanto/Amore in Ulysses’ Homecoming with English Touring Opera.
+She has been a member of the Opera Holland Park chorus for three years performing in Iolanta and L'Arlesiana, and making an appearance as the maid in Il Segreto di Susanna.
 In 2019 Kirsty made her debut as Tatyan in Eugene Onegin in a UK and France tour with Opera Loki.